• Skip to primary navigation

 As we mentioned, their feathered legs and feet are likely to be the first thing you will notice about them.
 You will also notice that they appear to be very fluffy; which makes them appear to be very large.

-As with most breeds of chicken, the roosters are considerably larger than the hens.
+As with most other chicken breeds, the Salmon Faverolles rooster is considerably larger than the Salmon Faverolles hen.
 However, with this breed in particular, the differences in appearance are a bit more vast.
 In fact, both the hens and roosters vary quite a bit in their appearance.

-Hens, for instance are salmon colored on their head, back, and wings.
+Salmon Faverolles hens, for instance are salmon colored on their head, back, and wings.
 While their breast is white with a salmon splash.
 Their muffs, beards, and lower body are an off white/cream color.
 The feathers on their legs and feet are similar to their breast color; white with a touch of salmon.
-Finally, they have a gray underbelly.
+Finally, the Salmon Faverolles hen has a gray underbelly.

-They have especially fluffy feathers.
+Their feathers tend to be especially fluffy.
 From their beards and muffs and across their whole body, their fluffy feathers make them appear to be very large.
+On some occasions, you may even see Salmon Faverolles with frizzle feathering.

 Their skin is a pale white including their legs.
 Each foot has 5 toes instead of the traditional 4.